/ About Glenwood Intermediate School / Activities & Clubs

 Student Council - The GIS Student Council is responsible for sharing fellow students’ ideas and concerns, as well as raising money for school or community projects.
 Students learn governing and leadership skills, as well as the importance of philanthropy.

-Superheroes - “Superheroes” is an innovative program designed by GHS graduate, Eli Day; his mother, GIS sixth grade teacher Crystal Day; and GIS physical education teacher, Pam Hogan.
+Creating Superheroes One Titan at a Time - “Superheroes” is an innovative program designed by GHS graduate, Eli Day; his mother, GIS sixth grade teacher Crystal Day; and GIS physical education teacher, Pam Hogan.
 Now in its fifth year, it empowers boys with the skills needed to face challenges in today’s society while developing leadership skills with an emphasis on respect, self-discipline, positive attitude, and sportsmanship.
 A link to more information is on the right.

 Students at Glenwood Intermediate School come from many different backgrounds, all of which contribute to the richness of Glenwood's educational experience.
 GIS offers a wide range of opportunities to meet the interests of every student.